Danish DPA bans Google Workspace use and US transfers

 The whole discussion around using Google products in Danish schools actually dates back to 2010, when the DPA concluded that the intended processing of special category personal data in Google Apps couldn’t fulfil the security requirements of the (then) Danish Personal Data Act.
 However, in 2017, the DPA gave Hedensted municipality persmission to use Google Apps for Education with 2010 SCCs (case file 2014-323-0221, case referenced on Dataethics.eu).

-The decision of 14 July 2022, however, is a result of a prior decision issued in September 2021.
+The decision of 14 July 2022 is a result of a prior decision issued in September 2021.
 As both decisions are part of the same case and closely connected, let’s start by summarizing the latter.

 The first decision – September 2021